DigiTaskslabs/DigiTaskslabs/README.md

 2.Write api request code in your project

-3.After the task is successfully launched, go to the task editing page and click Verify
+3.After the task is successfully launched, go to the task editing page and click Verify(Your task edit page →Click Access API →Send)

 4.Task on-line